Menditect/documentation/docs/definitions/test-step.md

 ### Create an Microflow Test Step
 - Navigate to the Test Suite and select the Test Case that you want to create a Test Step in.
-- Click "*+ Microflow*" to create an Microflow test step.
+- Click "*+ Microflow*" to create a Microflow test step.
 - Select the Microflow to execute.
 - Choose "Save".
 - If neccesary, select additional options like [Microflow Parameter Values](microflow-parameter-value).